 Why could this problem have occurred?

 It is important to note why a clogged drainage pipe happens, so you can identify any potential issues easier in the future.
 Essentially, this is caused when moisture – that is collected from the AC unit- starts to drip off the evaporator coil.
 This can lead to problems with the drainage as this area can collect dust and debris, which could then fall into the drainage system.

 There could also be algae in your drainage system.
-With the humidity that emerges in the drainage area, this allows algae to thrive and become a popular place for its growth if not checked regularly.
+The humidity that emerges in the drainage area, means that algae thrives and becomes a popular place for its growth if not checked regularly.
 We recommend that your air conditioning unit is checked more regularly if it is in constant use, as the humidity levels can rise and become a more likely breeding ground for algae that can clog your drainage.